|

 requirements for a certificate (als Wahlpflichtfach mit 8 CP):

-- for a grade (benoteter Schein) there will be oral exams
+- For a grade (benoteter Schein) there will be oral exams.

 |